techsoft3d/hc-caas-server-deployment/README.md

 ``pm2 stop``
 You can then manually start it in the foreground by running the ``./startAll.sh`` script, however you should only do this for debugging purposes.

+All console messages (error and regular messages) are logged and available in the `.pm2/logs` folder.

 If you make any changes to the configuration, Caas needs to be restarted for those changes to take effect.
 The easiest way to do this is by simply rebooting the instance with ``sudo reboot``.

 On every restart the node packages of CaaS will be updated to the latest minor version.
 If you want to prevent this, you can comment out the releveant lines in ``startAll.sh``

-The AMI/Docker Image comes with a version of HOOPS Communicator.
+The AMI/Docker Image comes with a version of HOOPS Communicator (see release notes on top of this page for the current version).
 If you want to update it to the latest version, you can do so by either manually replacing the content of the HOOPS Communicator linux package in the HOOPS_Communicator folder or by running the ``updateHC.sh`` script.
 This script will look for a package of HOOPS Communicator at the public URL specified in the first line of the script.
 You can use a service like dropbox, etc or use a public S3 bucket to host the package in that case for use with the script.
 Tech Soft 3D currently does not provide public links to HOOPS Communicator packages.
 Be aware that both HOOPS Communicator reference applications rely on a certain version of HOOPS Communicator so you should only update if this version matches the package version.

 We have also provided a script to update the HOOPS Communicator demo to the latest version ``updateHCDemo.sh``.
 This script will download the latest version of the HOOPS Communicator demo from github and replace the existing version.
 Again, you should ensure that the updated version will work with the version of HOOPS Communicator that is currently installed.